Nitchbit/Remote-Machine-Monitor/SystemMonitor/Client/README.md

 - cluster -> for a docker cluster of container

 **Warning**:
-If you choose to change this name inside the /etc/prometheus/prometheus.yml file, make sure to change the queries accordingly.
+If you choose to change these names inside the /etc/prometheus/prometheus.yml file, make sure to change the queries accordingly.